japsimar-soin/expense_tracker/README.md

 ## Trade-offs and not done

 - **Idempotency keys** – Stored in the same JSON file with no TTL.
-Keys are not expired; for long-lived use you could add a cleanup (e.g. by time).
+Keys are not expired.
-- **No auth** – As per requirements; the app does not implement login or user isolation.
+- **No auth** – Too overkill for a simple implementation as such.
-- **Concurrency** – Writes are serialized per process to avoid corrupting the JSON file; multiple processes writing at once would need external locking or a different store.
+- **Concurrency** – Writes are serialized per process to avoid corrupting the JSON file.
+Multiple processes writing at once would need external locking or a different store.
-- **Summary by category** – Not implemented in the first version; can be added as a nice-to-have (e.g. total per category).
-- **Tests** – No automated tests in this version; the plan listed basic tests as optional follow-up.
+- **JSON files for storage** - To ensure simplicity as the app is a **Personal** expense tracker, which means it is not being used at scale currently.

 ## Folder structure (high level)